 - A Ltd had offered the entire amount of Rs.
 50,00,000 to tax till FY 2017-18 under the normal provisions of the Act as well as under the MAT provisions - On account of introduction of Ind-AS 115, the amount of such revenue offered to tax in preceding years, would again be credited to P&L account of FY 2018-19 (assuming performance obligation is met in FY 2018-19) by corresponding adjustment to retained earnings as on 31 March 2018 - Whether the amount of Rs.
-2,00,000 credited to Profit & Loss account of FY 2018-19 as per Ind-AS 115, shall be liable to MAT? - Whether A Ltd will be able to claim the adjustment to opening reserves as part of the transition amount over a period of 5 years? - As per explanation to sub-section 2(c) of section 115JB of the Income-tax Act, 1961 ('the Act') transition amount computed as on the convergence date shall be adjusted to the book profits of the Company for the purposes of MAT - Convergence date means the first day of the first Ind-AS reporting period as defined in Ind-AS 101
+2,00,000 credited to Profit & Loss account of FY 2018-19 as per Ind-AS 115, shall be liableto MAT? - Whether A Ltd will be able to claim the adjustment to opening reserves as part of the transition amount over a period of 5 years - As per explanation to sub-section 2(c) of section 115JB of the Income-tax Act, 1961 ('the Act') transition amount computed as on the convergence date shall be adjusted to the book profits of the Company for the purposes of MAT - Convergence date means the first day of the first Ind-AS reporting period as defined in Ind-AS 101

-- Whether artifo private philoso - A Ltd has adopted Ind-AS prior to FY 2018-19, pursuant to notification of new Ind-AS 115 effective (from 1 April 2018), A Ltd. will apply Ind-AS 115 instead of Ind-AS 18 - Ind-AS 101 defines 'first Ind-AS reporting period' as the latest reporting period covered by an entity's 'first Ind-AS financial statement'. - Thus, on the combined reading of above two definitions provided in Ind-AS 101, 'convergence date' means the first day of latest reporting period covered by an entity's first annual financial statement - Hence, 'convergence date' will occur only once in the lifetime of the company when A Ltd adopts Ind-AS either mandatorily or voluntarily - Substitution of one Ind-AS with another pursuant to notification of new Ind-AS by MCA does is different from 'convergence date'.
+- Whether "First Ind-AS reporting period" under Ind-AS 101 (First time Adoption of Indian Accounting Standards) is to be determined every time a newly notified Ind-AS is adopted or whether the same is only to be determined in the financial year in which the transition from I-GAAP to Ind-AS occurs - A Ltd has adopted Ind-AS prior to FY 2018-19, pursuant to notification of new Ind-AS 115 effective (from 1 April 2018), A Ltd. will apply Ind-AS 115 instead of Ind-AS 18 - Ind-AS 101 defines 'first Ind-AS reporting period' as the latest reporting period covered by an entity's 'first Ind-AS financial statement'. - Thus, on the combined reading of above two definitions provided in Ind-AS 101, 'convergence date' means the first day of latest reporting period covered by an entity's first annual financial statement - Hence, 'convergence date' will occur only once in the lifetime of the company when A Ltd adopts Ind-AS either mandatorily or voluntarily - Substitution of one Ind-AS with another pursuant to notification of new Ind-AS by MCA does is different from 'convergence date'.